nicolasbrunner/articles/mountainbike/plasticwheels.md

 * Measured weight: 774g front, 887g rear (1661g total)

 ![DT Swiss 240 EXP Classic hubs](/assets/Hub-min.jpeg)
+*Reliable and lightweight DT Swiss 240 EXP Classic hubs.*
 ![Packaging content](/assets/Accessories-min.jpeg)
+*Big props for including replacement spokes and nipples.*
 ![Front wheel weight](/assets/WeightFront-min.jpeg)
+*Front wheel weight comes in at 774g (valve and rim tape included).*
 ![Back wheel weight](/assets/WeightBack-min.jpeg)
+*Back wheel weight comes in at 887g (valve and rim tape included).*

 When the wheels were delivered to my door, I was pleasantly surprised: Replacement spokes and nipples were included.
 I tend to bend one or two spokes a year when sticks find their way into my wheels, so it is nice to have spares ready.
 The wheels also came with a quality control sheet where the spoke tensions and the worker id were specified (apparently numbers > names in the corporate world).
 Being the nerd I am, I didn’t immediately mount tires and ride off into the sunset.
 Instead, I threw the wheels in my truing stand for inspection.
 Now, I’m not a wheel building expert - I simply enjoy building my own wheels - but as far as I can tell, build quality was solid - spoke tension was consistent and the wheels ran true.
 Oh, and the wheelset shaves 200g of weight where it matters most compared to my aluminium wheels with the same number of spokes.
 I am also a big fan of the very minimalistic branding - I prefer not to be a moving advertisement.

 When I finally tried to mount some tires and go for a ride, I quickly started yelling inappropriate words.
 There was no way I could get the tire to seal properly.
 Usually this is a no-brainer with my tubeless pump (Topeak JoeBlow Booster).
 I simply remove the valve core, pump up the container of my pump, add a little bit of soapy water to the sidewalls of the tire if I feel funny and let the air boost seat the tire.
 With the Roval Traverse SL wheels, I failed miserably.
 The issue was not the rim-tire interface but the damn valve.

 ![Proprietary tubeless valve](/assets/Valve-min.jpeg)
+*This proprietary valve caused me a lot of troubles.*

 Specialized designed a proprietary valve for their carbon wheels.
 Instead of a locknut, the valve threads directly into the rim.
 It’s a clever way to save a few grams, and you can still run a traditional tubeless valve if you want.
 However the presta valve body is tapered towards the top.
 But specialized’s valve body tapers at the top, and that meant neither my pump nor a friend’s Bontrager tubeless pump could form an airtight seal with the valve core removed This is a real design flaw in my opinion - and one that could easily be fixed in a future version.
 An air compressor with a Schrader pump head (firmly held down) finally did the trick.